 The Kugelsburg - Part 2: Troubled Times

 The Everstein family spread into several branches and some of its members appear in various positions and places in Germany for the next centuries.
-One Gertrude of Everstein was abbess of Gernrode in mid-14th century, for example, and a Berthold of Büren-Everstein was marshal of Westphalia acting on behalf of the archbishop of Cologne around the same time.
+One Gertrude of Everstein was abbess of Gernrode in late 14th century, for example, and one Otto of Everstein-Polle was marshal of Westphalia acting on behalf of the archbishop of Cologne around the same time.
 But the prodigious offspring of Albert III seems to have led to increasing financial problems because of the need to split the possessions and provide dowries, and the loss of the main seat of Everstein probably increased those troubles.

 At some point the Everstein must have pawned out part of the Kugelsburg to the archbishop of Cologne, because in 1303 Otto of Everstein renounced his rights to that part of the castle in favour of Cologne.
 That was something he could only do if his liegelord - Corvey - agreed.
 It could work out because Corvey itself had submitted to the protection of Cologne in 1298.

 Archbishop Wigbold fortified the castle and had the round keep built.
 His successor archbishop Walram gave the Cologne part of the Kugelsburg as fief to his marshal Berthold of Büren, a member of the Everstein family in 1335, but in 1339 the same Walram gave the castle to the brothers Rabe von Papenheim; the family were hereditary stewards of Corvey since 1106.
 You see, the feudal connections remain complicated.